ShrimpingIt/website_text/src/content/project/alarmclock/build.md

-# Building the Alarm Clock
+# Wiring the Alarm Clock

 ![An alarm clock][header]